kabutor/dpapi_mix/README.md

 Requisites: impacket (dpapi.py from the examples must be in the path)

 credhist.py - Requires Impacket.
-Decrypt CREDHIST file, you have to pass a password, a sha1 key in order to decrypt any of the old user password hashes.
+Decrypt CREDHIST file, you have to specify thepassword user or the sha1 key in order to decrypt any of the old user password hashes.

 dpapicapi.py - My attemp to port dpapi::capi from mimikatz to linux to dump encrypted PVK files on linux.
 Not working